Sigvert Grubbe House: Mortensen family, 1830s1910s

 The property was home to 33 residents at the 1845 census.
-Marie Mortensen was still running the family's haulier's business from her home on the ground flor.
+Marie Mortensen was still running the family's haulier's business from her home on the ground floor.
 She lived there with her four children, one maid and six employees.
 Henrik Nikolai Krøyer (1799-1870) resided on the first floor with his wife Cecilie (née Gjesdal) and one maid.
 Johan Tarnen, helmsman of the lightvessel Dragen, resided on the second floor with his wife Suise Lihme, their one-year-old daughter and one maid.
 Carl Nielsen, a workman, resided in the basement with his wife Marie Christensen, their three children (aged two to five) and one maid.
 Niels Christiansen, an employee in the haulier's business, resided on the ground floor of the rear wing with his wife Luise Marie Nielsen and their four-year-old daughter.
 Søren Poulsen, another employee in the haulier's business, resided on the first floor of the rear wing with his wife Dorthea Andersen and their three children (aged one to 10).

 The property was home to 28 residents in five households at the 1850 census.
 Marie Christine Mortensen resided on the ground floor with three of her children, three coachmen and two maids.
 Two widows resided in the first floor apartment with a lodger and a maid.
 T.F.
 Thomsen, a merchant trading on Iceland, resided on the second floor with his wife Berthine Thomsen (née Mortensen, one of the sisters-in-law from the 1840 census), their one-year-old son and one maid.
 Niels Jensen, an employee in the haulier's business, resided in the basement with his wife Ellen Marie, their two-year-old son and one maid.
-Søren Sørensen, a policeman, resided in the rear wing with his wife Caroline Margrethe (née Mortensen, the other sister-on-law from the 1840 census), their four children (aged one to six) and his mother Maren Sørensen (née Kruse).
+Søren Sørensen, a policeman, resided in the rear wing with his wife Caroline Margrethe (née Mortensen, the other sister-in-law from the 1840 census), their four children (aged one to six) and his mother Maren Sørensen (née Kruse).